I. The Trap of “Simple Faith”

 Explanatory power is the ability of our theology to make sense of how salvation actually works.
 When our theology answers the deep questions of salvation, it silences the intellectual doubts that the enemy uses to attack assurance (2 Corinthians 10:5).
 We can see this clearly through three specific realities of the cross, which redeem the early church’s inconsistency, incoherence and befuddlement discussed above.

-• Sustaining the Human Nature (Redeeming the Medieval Dilemma): The medieval crisis of assurance assumed salvation depends on a fragile human step to “release” grace.
+- Sustaining the Human Nature (Redeeming the Medieval Dilemma): The medieval crisis of assurance assumed salvation depends on a fragile human step to “release” grace.
 Explanatory theology destroys this inconsistency by showing that salvation is entirely a work of divine power.
-On the cross, Christ’s divine nature upheld his human nature, allowing him to fully endure and exhaust God’s judgment without being destroyed (Heidelberg Catechism Q&A 17; Westminster Larger Catechism Q&A 38-40).
+On the cross, Christ’s divine nature upheld his human nature (in the unity of his person), allowing him to fully endure and exhaust God’s judgment without being destroyed (Heidelberg Catechism Q&A 17; Westminster Larger Catechism Q&A 38-40).
 Because the divine nature guaranteed the success of the human nature, the work is finished.
 Accordingly, there is no human step left to take, completely resolving the plaguing doubt of “have I done enough?

-• The Redemption of the Mind (Redeeming the Apollinarian Dilemma): If Christ did not possess a fully human mind alongside his divine mind, as Apollinaris falsely taught, our own fallen intellects would remain unredeemed.
+- The Redemption of the Mind (Redeeming the Apollinarian Dilemma): If Christ did not possess a fully human mind alongside his divine mind, as Apollinaris falsely taught, our own fallen intellects would remain unredeemed.
 As the early church recognized, “whatever Christ did not assume, He did not redeem.”
 Because Jesus took on a real human intellect (Luke 2:52), our secret thoughts, intellectual failures, and mental foibles were fully redeemed at the cross.
-This provides absolute peace to the believer suffering from anxious doubts and intellectual guilt.
+This provides absolute peace to the believer suffering from the anxiety of guilt.
+Our feeble faith is saved!

 V. Modern Missteps: The Anxiety of the Performance Checklist

 When a church system loses its consistency and coherence, assurance fades away.
 Consider a modern evangelical church whose official doctrinal statement says salvation is the gift of God.
-Yet, its functional culture belies grace (e.g., sermon applications, small group metrics that impose demands, false spirituality and unbiblical accountability).
+Yet, its functional culture belies grace (e.g., certain sermon applications, small group metrics that impose demands, false spirituality and unbiblical accountability).
 The believer is bombarded with unbiblical benchmarks.
 Is your quiet time long enough?
 Is your worship passionate enough?
 Are you volunteering for enough ministries?
 Are you “on fire” for Jesus?
+This work-oriented mindset can lead someone to measure personal salvation by performance, like when the useful discipline of devotions becomes an end in itself, eclipsing a methodical pursuit of a theological framework through which daily devotions can be understood unto greater edification (Acts 8:31).
+Accordingly, prioritizing a theological framework need not diminish the value of personal devotions; rather, it rescues them from becoming a tool for self-justification and restores them as a source of genuine edification.
+It also can reorient the believer to a deeper appreciation for the pulpit ministry of the word.

 VI.
 Shifting the Focus: From Our Performance to His Perfection

-The only way to break this bewitching spell that fosters a going-through-the-motions Christian life, is to turn our energies away from preoccupation with self and toward a healthy study of God and his works.
+The only way to break this bewitching spell that fosters a going-through-the-motions Christian life, is to turn our attention away from self and toward a deep study of God and his works.
 In doing so, we fix our minds on an object of contemplation entirely outside ourselves, One that transforms us as we behold him.

 VII.
 Final Thoughts: The Anchor for an Anxious Conscience